 The major tenant's incentive was fully paid out, and the rent-free period finished, in January 2024.
-The tenant's obligation to pay rent immediately recommenced, and cashflow generated from operations will be available for distribution.
-Refer to section 4 for further information on the Trusts borrowings.
+The tenant's obligation to pay rent as per the new lease terms immediately recommenced, and rental paid under the lease as cashflow generated from operations were, and are available for distribution.
+Since February 2024 and to the date of this Guide, the Trust has met the Distribution Practices benchmark.